redhat-na-ssa/hobbyist-guide-to-rhoai/docs/02-install-web-terminal.md

 - You can [customize the terminal](https://github.com/redhat-na-ssa/demo-ai-gitops-catalog/tree/main/components/operators/web-terminal) with custom tooling and styles
 - You can do the rest of this deployment in the terminal with your new user

+> [!NOTE]
-> [NOTE] We could not do this sooner as `kubeadmin` is able to install the Web Terminal Operator, however unable to create web terminal instances.
+> We could not do this sooner as `kubeadmin` is able to install the Web Terminal Operator, however unable to create web terminal instances.
 [More info](https://github.com/redhat-developer/web-terminal-operator/issues/162).

 ## Steps